 Each channel needs a concrete listener that detects incoming documents and forwards them into the pipeline.
 Here are the four patterns you will encounter most, with specific implementation options for each.

 Email parsing handles the reality that many suppliers still send invoices as attachments.
 Two approaches work well.
 IMAP polling runs a scheduled worker that connects to a mailbox, pulls unread messages, extracts attachments, and marks messages as processed.
 It is straightforward to implement but introduces latency proportional to your polling interval.
 Inbound webhook services like SendGrid Inbound Parse or Mailgun Routes eliminate polling entirely by forwarding incoming emails to an HTTP endpoint you control as structured POST requests with attachments included.
-The webhook approach is preferable for an invoice automation pipeline handling any real volume because it reacts in near real-time and offloads mailbox management to the provider.
+For production invoice intake, webhooks are usually preferable: they react in near real time and move mailbox management to the provider.

 SFTP and file drop monitoring serves B2B integrations where partners or ERP systems deposit files on a schedule.
 On Linux hosts, inotify-based triggers (or a lightweight wrapper like incron) react to file creation events with no polling delay.
 For cloud-hosted SFTP, managed services like AWS Transfer Family or Azure Blob Storage's SFTP support can deposit files directly into cloud storage, converting the problem into a storage event trigger (covered below).
 When you must poll, keep the interval short and track processed filenames or checksums to avoid reprocessing.